-SECTION 11 - STORING AND MANAGING INFORMATION
+11 - STORING AND MANAGING INFORMATION

-- The school complies with General Data Protection Regulations (GDPR) March 2018. - The school uses the DfE's Data Protection: a toolkit for schools (April 2018) as guidance. - All staff have received GDPR training and are aware of confidentiality requirements with regard information about pupils and families. - The SENCO understands that elements of special educational needs data are sensitive and it is the school's policy to treat it with the same 'high status' as 'Special Category Personal data' set out in law. (see the school's GDPR Policy and Privacy Notices.) - Explicit consent is always sought from parents/carers for the following: - o Involvement of outside professionals to observe/assess or work with their child eg Educational Psychologist; Speech & Language Therapist; SEN Specialists. - Inclusion in the school's Pastoral programme eg PlayTherapy;

-• The SENCO ensures that all sensitive personal information, about individual pupils and/or their families, eg their SEND file, is stored securely in the Headteacher's office and is not freely accessible.

-- The SENCO ensures that any documents with sensitive personal information about individual pupils and their families that need to be shared with other professionals outside the school are sent through encrypted, secure emails. - When a pupil with SEND moves to another school, their SEND files are, wherever possible. delivered to the receiving school by hand and a signed file transfer receipt is required from the school.
+- The school complies with General Data Protection Regulations (GDPR) March 2018. - The school uses the DfE's Data Protection: a toolkit for schools (April 2018) as guidance. - All staff have received GDPR training and are aware of confidentiality requirements with regard to information about pupils and families. - The SENCO understands that elements of special educational needs data are sensitive and it is the school's policy to treat it with the same 'high status' as 'Special Category Personal data' set out in law. (see the school's GDPR Policy and Privacy Notices.) - Explicit consent is always sought from parents/carers for the following: - o Involvement of outside professionals to observe/assess or work with their child eg Educational Psychologist; Speech & Language Therapist; SEN Specialists. - The SENCO ensures that all sensitive personal information, about individual pupils and/or their families, eg their SEND file, is stored securely and is not freely accessible. - The SENCO ensures that any documents with sensitive personal information about individual pupils and their families that needs to be shared with other professionals outside the school are sent through encrypted, secure emails. - When a pupil with SEND moves to another school, their SEND files are, wherever possible delivered to the receiving school by hand and a signed file transfer receipt is required from the school.
 If this is not possible, the files are sent by recorded delivery post.
-Should the SENCO not receive the signed receipt back from the receiving school within 10 working days, this will be followed up with a phone call to the school. - The SENCO ensures that no sensitive, personal data about individual pupils with SEND is visible anywhere in the school including, offices; staffroom; classrooms, unless it is required for Safeguarding eg medical needs such as allergies, in which case, explicit consent is gained.
+Should the SENCO not receive the signed receipt back from the receiving school within 10 working days, this will be followed up with a phone call to the school. - The SENCO ensures that no sensitive, personal data about individual pupils with SEND is visible anywhere in the school including, offices; staffroom; classrooms, unless it is required for Safeguarding e.g. medical needs such as allergies, in which case, explicit consent is gained.

-SECTION 12 - REVIEWING THE SEND POLICY
+12 - REVIEWING THE SEND POLICY